szczurex/spacegame/README.md

 Simple Game About Scavenge and survival

+IMPLEMENTED:
+- Randomized levels, ships, starting resources
+- Moving around and scavenging resources
+- Proper death
+- Fog of war
+- ASCII graphics (with simple colors)

 TODO:
-- Implement the Fog of War
+- Improve the Fog of War (raise the unfolding to 3x3 field instead of 1x1, game is too hard right now)
 - Marking of empty/scavenged vessels

 Future Ideas: